unixwzrd/unixwzrd.github.io/html/projects/LogGPT/_posts/2026-08-19-loggpt-1-2-0-and-loggpt-plus.md

 [Get or update LogGPT on the Mac App Store](https://apps.apple.com/us/app/loggpt/id6743342693?mt=12)

+Existing users can update LogGPT and use the in app purchase to add LogGPT Plus to their account.

 ## LogGPT Remains Simple

 The standard LogGPT workflow has not changed: click the export button in a ChatGPT conversation and LogGPT downloads the conversation as structured JSON.
 Basic export remains JSON-only and does not require the Plus upgrade.